Morris A. Young: Sheriff of Gadsden County

 Young ran for sheriff of Gadsden County in 2000 and lost to incumbent Sheriff W. A. Woodham, who had held the office since 1971.
-Young ran again after Woodham retired, and became the sheriff of Gadsden County in 2004, making him the second black sheriff in Florida history, and the first in Gadsden county, despite the fact that the majority of residents in the county are African American.
+Young ran again after Woodham retired, and became the sheriff of Gadsden County in 2004, making him the second black sheriff in Florida history, the first having served during Reconstruction, and the first black sheriff in Gadsden county, a majority African American county.
 He soon hired Chaplain Jimmy Salters to help create a reintegration program in the Gadsden County Jail which involves the larger church community and is based on faith, including the baptism of willing inmates.
 Young has said he believes that it's important to appeal to the spiritual side of offenders, as opposed to focusing on purely punitive actions that lock away inmates for long periods of time without any type of help to prevent recidivism.
 Under his watch, Judge Kathy L. Garner, the county’s first black female judge, hears all juvenile cases in her jurisdiction.

 Having run unopposed in 2008, Young was re-elected in 2012, with 89 percent of the vote.
 He was re-elected again in 2016.

 In 2018, Young worked to train churches on how to respond to active shooters after a shooting occurred at a Texas church.

 In April 2020, Young was appointed to represent Gadsden on Governor Ron DeSantis' "Task Force to Reopen Florida" during the COVID-19 pandemic.

+In March 2025, Young endorsed incumbent Republican Senator Ashley Moody in the 2026 U.S. Senate special election in Florida.